Jan Krasoń

-Dr Jan Krasoń (November 22, 1933, in Reducz – January 21, 2015, in Denver) was a Polish-American geologist.
+Jan Krasoń (November 22, 1933, in Reducz – January 21, 2015, in Denver) was a Polish-American geologist.
 He was the founder and president of Geoxplorers International, Inc. known primarily for his activities related to the "shale gas revolution" in Poland.
 Together with his partner Ryszard A. Korol, he co-invented the "6M-EX" technology to recover precious metals from black shale and flotation tailings.
 He worked and lectured in over 60 countries.
 He authored or co-authored more than 140 scientific publications and about 300 unpublished proprietary reports.

 Life

 Krasoń was born on November 22, 1933, in a town called Reducz near Piotrków Trybunalski into a family of farmers, and was the oldest of seven siblings.
 Krasoń was an opponent of communism and a practicing Catholic.

 In 1945, the whole family moved to Żmigród in Lower Silesia where Krasoń attended elementary school.
 In order to be able to study, he undertook various jobs.
 One of them was working at the City and Commune Office and in a local print shop.

 At the age of 14 he left for Wrocław in order to continue his high school and university education.
 Here he joined the Boy Scouts.
 He began studying geology at the University of Wrocław.
 Already as a student, he became an assistant to prof. Ryziewicz in the Department of Paleozoology.
 Then he moved to the Department of Stratigraphy, where he worked under the supervision of prof. Józef Zwierzycki.
 This period shaped his future career.
 At the same university, he earned a master's degree and defended his doctoral thesis on the extension of the Richter Bernburg cyclothems to the Lower Silesian Zechstein sediments.

 From the beginning of October 1953, for the next 15 years, he worked at the Institute of Geological Sciences of the University of Wrocław.
 Thanks to the recommendations of prof. Zwierzycki, he was able to go to Cairo for a one-year scholarship.
 Together with the Cairo University staff, he participated in various types of exploratory work in various regions of the Egyptian desert.